-5 Cost recovery
+5. Cost recovery

-- 5.1 The Localism Act 2011 brings into force changes to the FRS Act 2004.
+The Localism Act 2011 brings into force changes to the FRS Act 2004.
 Three new sections have been added to the 2004 Act, Sections 18A, 18B and 18C.
-These allow Fire and Rescue Authorities to charge for responding to a report of a fire where the call is made within the following circumstances: - There is a report of a fire. - The premises are not domestic premises. - The report is false. - The report is made as a direct or indirect result of warning equipment having malfunctioned or been miss-installed. - There is a persistent problem. - 5.2 The levy issued for the attendance to a false alarm will be as per the Special Service Cost recovery 2019/2020 and will be charged per actuation.
-The charge issued for the attendance to a false alarm will be set at our special services rate and will be charged per actuation. - 5.3 For the purposes of the strategy a persistent problem is defined within Cleveland Fire Authority as having more than four actuations within a rolling twelve months.
+These allow Fire and Rescue Authorities to charge for responding to a report of a fire where the call is made within the following circumstances:

+- There is a report of a fire.

+- The premises are not domestic premises.

+- The report is false.

+- The report is made as a direct or indirect result of warning equipment having malfunctioned or been miss-installed.

+- There is a persistent problem.

+- 5.1 If CFB opted to levy a charge the following would be proposed; The charge issued for the attendance to a false alarm will be as per the Special Service Cost recovery 2019/2020 and will be charged per actuation.
+The charge issued for the attendance to a false alarm will be £362.52 inclusive of VAT and will be charged per actuation.